#WorkLessWednesday #5 comin’ atcha. If you’re a post or two…

-Although he modestly claims to be “just starting out” in the photo business, Alex Cena, a retired Wall Street Research Analyst, sure is busy.
+Although he modestly claims to be “just starting out” in the photo business, Alessandro Chena, a retired Wall Street Research Analyst, sure is busy.
 As a full-time freelance sports and action photographer, his customers are organizations, schools, and athletes as well as newspapers and magazines.

 He’s a busy guy, but he was able to carve out some time and pound out some answers for us.